Kailash Manasarovar Lake Tour Packages for 2025

 Additionally, Mount Kailash is revered by Bon believers (a pre-Buddhist faith) as the sacred nine-story swastika mountain and a source of spiritual power because their saint is said to have fallen from this peak.

 In addition to its religious significance, Mt.
 Kailash is well known for its breathtaking natural beauty.
-It is a difficult location to visit, thus many adventure seekers could love it here.
+It is a difficult location to visit, thus, many adventure seekers could love it here.

 Similar to Kailash, Manasarovar Lake is the symbol of clarity and purity.
-It is considered to be a sacred site for pilgrimage attracting Hindus from all around the world.
+It is considered to be a sacred site for pilgrimage, attracting Hindus from all around the world.

-There is a belief that those who bathe and drink in this sacred lake, get purified & their sins washed wash.
+There is a belief that those who bathe and drink in this sacred lake get purified & their sins washed wash.
 The magnificence and natural beauty of these sacred religious sites are beyond belief.

 Mount Kailash Manasarovar Lake Tour is possible through many routes.
 This particular package starts from Kathmandu through the Nepal-Tibet Border which is the most fruitful, convenient, and economical option.

-Kailash Manasarovar Overland Journey combines a spiritual experience with gorgeous scenery, breathtaking passes, turquoise lakes, and a magnificent view of Mount Kailash.
+The Kailash Manasarovar Overland Journey combines a spiritual experience with gorgeous scenery, breathtaking passes, turquoise lakes, and a magnificent view of Mount Kailash.

 The route to the holy Mount Kailash from Saga includes many days of driving and three days of trekking.